 Step #1: Find link prospects

-Our first step is to find link prospects who will appreciate the quality of our content and will be willing to link back to it.
+Our first step is to look for websites that would be interested in linking to our content.
+We want to find websites that would value the quality of our content and would be willing to link back to it.

-For the sake of an example, we’re going to promote our concise, 6000-word+ guide on PR outreach, which we think it’s one of the best resources on the topic.
+We’re going to promote our 6000-word guide on PR outreach.
+We think it’s one of the best resources on the topic.

-We then need to name our campaign in a simple and descriptive way so that we can identify this campaign from others that might be running at the same time.
+After we create our campaign, we need to name it in a way that is simple and clear so that we can tell it apart from other campaigns that might be running at the same time.

-In our campaign, we’re going to find bloggers that have written PR-relevant content in the past and possibly need relevant studies and well-researched pieces of content to support their statements.
+We’ll find bloggers who have written PR-related content in the past, and see if they need any studies or well-researched content to support their statements.

-Our next step is to create our outreach email so, without further ado, we’re getting straight into it.
+So, our next step is to create our outreach email.
+Let’s get straight into it.